In this guide, we will show you how you can delete W3 Total Cache WordPress plugin from your blog in a step-by-step approach.

 The next thing we need to do is, verify some modified files on our blog.
 Using an FTP client or using a file manager plugin like WP File Manager, access your wp-content folder.

 There, you could see two folders.

-After deleting the plugin, we no longer needed those folders.
-Simply delete them from the blog.
+Since we’ve deleted the plugin, we no longer need those folders.
+Simply delete them from your website.

 (define(‘WP_CACHE’, true) )

 wp-config.php file.
 If you found it, simply remove the code from the file.

 Open the .htaccess File Open the .htaccess File